 Each class of snowmelt system generally represents an increase in radiant output.
 The higher the class the faster the snow will be melted.

 Class 1 is for residential sidewalks and driveways and requires the minimum amount of materials and heat source.
 This system will allow snow to accumulate during a storm but will melt the snow within a matter of hours after the event.
 These systems may have elaborate controls or simply be turned on and off with a light switch.

 Class 2 is used for commercial surfaces such as steep driveways leading to underground garages, drive-up windows, gasoline pumps and public libraries.
 Snow may accumulate but will rapidly be melted depending on weather conditions.
 Slab, air and water temperatures are monitored automatically to assure performance and limit operational costs.

 Class 3 is for commercial surfaces such as emergency equipment driveways, helipad etc. and require the greatest panel output with complete automation and standby idol capabilities that keep the surfaces at or near the freezing point until conditions call for active ice/snow melting.
 No snow accumulation is allowed for in a Class 3 snow melting system.

 Initial cost depends on the size and complexity of the job.
 Generally the more you spend on design and equipment the less the system will cost to operate.
-The cost of installation can run from $5 to $20.00/sq.ft. including new concrete, asphalt or permeable surfaces such as pavers.
+The cost of installation can run from $10 to $20.00/sq.ft. including new concrete, asphalt or permeable surfaces such as pavers.
 Stamping and coloring are also a more viable option when no salt or plow will be needed.